Skip to content

 • Router IP Address

-The router IP Address is the address that you would enter into your browser 's address bar to access the router's admin page.
+This is the address that you would enter into your browser's address bar to access the router's admin page.

 It is 192.168.8.1 by default.
 You can change it if it conflicts with your network.